 Before moving from the United States, it was the favorite pen from John F Kennedy to Clinton.
 Cross are the presidential replacement.

-Aimed firmly at the luxury market, and one of its offerings is the Duofold Limited Edition–celebrating the 130th anniversary with 1,300 hand-built to order fountain pens.
+Aimed firmly at the luxury market, and one of its offerings is the Duofold Limited Edition–celebrating the 130th anniversary with 1,300 hand-built to order.
 Each pen contains 22 components, and you can expect to pay £2,690 from new.

-You can still buy a mass-manufactured plastic pens, but the standard ones cost upwards of £100 with optional engraving.
+You can still buy a mass-manufactured plastic, but the standard ones cost upwards of £100 with optional engraving.
 The guarantee is two years instead of the forever warranty previously offered.

 Production has switched to China, but make some custom models for politicians and presidents in New England.
 One of the most costly is the Century Classic Solid 18 Carat Ballpoint selling at £1,890.